 Exterior checks

-1. Tires: Check the pressure and make sure your tires aren’t over-inflated or under-inflated.
+- Tires: Check the pressure and make sure your tires aren’t over-inflated or under-inflated.
 Check for tread wear.
 Tire issues can be one of the biggest hazards in RV driving.
 Both over- and under-inflated tires can lead to a blowout.
 When you’re parking the vehicle for more than a day, save tire stress by blocking and leveling your RV.
 Make sure you have a tire gauge in your RV toolkit.
+You can protect yourself even further by adding on an affordable tire pressure monitoring system.

 Interior checks

-4. Adjust your driver’s seat just to your preferences.
+- Adjust your driver’s seat just to your preferences (be sure to readjust as needed when operating slides).

 Insider tip